Python count word frequency dictionary – Python Program to Count the Frequency of Words Appearing in a String Using a Dictionary

 Output:

-In the previous article, we have discussed Python Program to Check if a String is a keyword or Not
+Python get random item from list: In the previous article, we have discussed Python Program Divide all Elements of a List by a Number

 Examples: